crossbario/crossbar-fabric-docs/docs/guide/Security-Hardened-Deployments.md

 ### Web Services

-**In short: don't use any. there are special packages for most of this stuff, or it is for deprecated old clients (which you also don't want to support, because they are a liability)**
+> **Summary: don't use any. there are special packages for most of this stuff, or it is for deprecated old clients (which you also don't want to support, because they are a liability)**

 Crossbar.io Fabric supports a rich set of [Web Transport Services](http://crossbar.io/docs/Web-Transport-and-Services/):